thuminhle59/Packaged-Food-Quality-Assessment-and-Recommendation/README.md

 ## THANK YOU

   Words cannot express my gratitude enough to the people who helped me make this project a success.
-This project is a part of CoderSchool 2021 Machine Learning bootcamp that I took part in and was presented at the Demo Day on **October 28th, 2021** with industrial judges from Zalo, Shopee, and Parcel Perform.
+This project was a part of **CoderSchool 2021 Machine Learning bootcamp** that I took part in and was presented at the Demo Day on **October 28th, 2021** with industrial judges from Zalo, Shopee, and Parcel Perform.

   The bootcamp that lasted 4 months was taught by the dedicated and amazing Instructors and Teaching Assistants whom I greatly appreciate.
 It also introduced me to people who have been very supportive throughout the course and that are now my good friends.